dougeby/IntuneDocs/InTuneDocs/DeployUse/mam-ca-for-sharepoint-online.md

 ![Screenshot of the settings blade showing conditional access section and the SharePoint Online blade open](../media/mam-ca-settings-spo.png)

-**Step 3:** On the **Allowed apps** blade, first select whether you want to allow all apps, or if only certain apps should have access to SharePoint Online.
-If you select to allow only certain apps to have access, a list of available apps is displayed.
-Select one or more apps from the list and save your changes.
+**Step 3:** On the **Allowed apps** blade, first select whether you want to allow all apps, or if only apps that are supported by Intune MAM policies should have access to Exchange Online.
+If you select the option to only allow apps that are supported by Intune MAM policies, the list of available apps is displayed.

 ![Screenshot of the allowed apps blade showing the list of apps](../media/mam-ca-spo-allowed-apps.png)